AndrewGYork/remote_refocus/README.md

 TODO: MAKE PDF

+TODO: FIX PUBLICATION DATE

+TODO: see below for a README.md for figure generation code

 <a href="https://zenodo.org/badge/latestdoi/48553955"><img src="https://zenodo.org/badge/48553955.svg" alt="DOI"></a>

 A scientific publication, describing a way to improve microscopy.
 This repository hosts everything you need to reproduce our results.
 Read the publication here: